guanguans/music-dl/README-zh_CN.md

   music [options] [--] [<keyword>]

 Arguments:
   keyword                              Search keyword for music

 Options:
-      --driver[=DRIVER]    Specify the search driver(sync、fork、process) [default: "sync"] -d, --directory[=DIR]    Specify the download directory
+  -b, --break                          Specify whether to break after download -d, --directory[=DIRECTORY]          Specify the download directory -D, --driver[=DRIVER]                Specify the search driver(sync、fork、process) [default: "sync"] -l, --locale[=LOCALE]                Specify the locale language [default: "zh_CN"] -s, --sources[=SOURCES]              Specify the music sources(tencent、netease、kugou) (multiple values allowed)
+      --isolated[=ISOLATED]            Do not run the command if another instance of the command is already running [default: false]
+      --xdebug                         Display xdebug output
+      --configuration[=CONFIGURATION]  Used to dynamically pass one or more configuration key-value pairs(e.g. `--configuration=app.name=guanguans` or `--configuration app.name=guanguans`). (multiple values allowed)
-      --break              Specify whether to break after download --sources[=SOURCES]  Specify the music sources(tencent、netease、kugou) (multiple values allowed) -h, --help               Display help for the given command.
-When no command is given display help for the music command -q, --quiet              Do not output any message -V, --version            Display this application version
+  -h, --help                           Display help for the given command.
+When no command is given display help for the music command
+      --silent                         Do not output any message -q, --quiet                          Only errors are displayed.
+All other output is suppressed -V, --version                        Display this application version
       --ansi|--no-ansi                 Force (or disable --no-ansi) ANSI output -n, --no-interaction                 Do not ask any interactive question --env[=ENV]                      The environment the command should run under -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 ![usage](resources/images/music-dl.gif)